vinamra1502/mediawiki/README.md

 Step:4 Put Latest code to S3
 Step:5 Ssh to given Webserver download the latest code Step:6 Reload Apache ( Optional for PHP APPlication ).

+Here I am using the Terraform to Create the EC2 Instances for webserver and mysql server then Run the desired Ansible playbook.